 Public Protection.
-The State prison system houses approximately 64,900 inmates in 70 facilities with 3,800 buildings.
+The State prison system houses approximately 63,100 inmates in 70 facilities with 3,800 buildings.
 With the completion of the Five Points Correctional Facility in 2000 marking the end of the most recent capacity expansion effort, the capital program has shifted its focus to critical physical plant maintenance and rehabilitation projects.

 Equipment Acquisitions.
 Subject to legislative authorization, the State may also participate in the issuance of certificates of participation (COPs) in a pool of leases entered into by the State's OGS on behalf of several State departments and agencies to acquire equipment, or in certain cases, real property, to facilitate the delivery of services that achieve the mission of agencies.
 Legislation enacted in 1986 established restrictions upon the issuance of COPs and centralized State control of this equipment acquisition program.
-COPs represent the State's contractual obligation, subject to annual appropriation by the Legislature and availability of funds, to make installment or lease-purchase payments for the State's acquisition of such equipment or real property.
-The State has not issued COPs since 2001 and expects that State PIT Revenue Bonds will be used to finance the acquisition of equipment under this program in 2005-06.
+COPs represent the State's contractual obligation, subject to annual appropriation by the Legislature and availability of funds, to make installment or lease-purchase payments for the State's that State PIT Revenue Bonds will be used to finance the acquisition of equipment under this program in 2006-07.